PredixDev/MobileExample-Microservice-CommandProcessor/README.md

       }
   }`

+  ## Before You Begin:
+  It is assumed that you already have a running instances of [_Predix Mobile cloud services_](https://www.predix.io/docs#rae4EfJ6) and have installed the _Predix Mobile command line tool_.

 ## Configuration
 When running on a development system environment the configuration found in `config/default.json` will be used to configure whereas `manifest.yml` will be used when pushed to CF.